salewski/terraform/website/docs/configuration/expressions.html.md

 ```

 When using template directives, we recommend always using the "heredoc" string
-expression form and then formatting the template over multiple lines for
+literal form and then formatting the template over multiple lines for
 readability.
 Quoted string literals should usually include only interpolation
 sequences.